akomakom/jira-to-jekyll/README.md

                     ...done in 23880.574032243 seconds.
 ```

-You can investigate performance (preferably a subset of your pages) with `--profile`.
+You can investigate performance (preferably on a subset of your pages) with `--profile`.
 Individual issue page generation is fairly quick.
 Iteration (such as in minima theme's navigation) can exponentially slow down build times because the
 full list of pages shows up in each generated file.
 It is disabled in `_config.yml` via `header_pages` parameter.